GoogleCloudPlatform/platform-engineering/reference-architectures/gemini-powered-migration-blocker-analysis/README.md

 1. Open your shell.

+2. Clone this repository.

+3. Change the working directory to the directory where you cloned this repository.

+4. Change the working directory to `reference-architectures/gemini-powered-migration-blocker-analysis`:

+    ```bash
+    cd reference-architectures/gemini-powered-migration-blocker-analysis
+    ```

-2. Run the application using Docker Compose
+5. Run the application using Docker Compose

     ```bash
     UID="$(id -u)" GID="$(id -g)" docker compose up --build --renew-anon-volumes